-Today, I am sharing with you my top cream cheese buttercream frosting recipe, Best Ever Cream Cheese Buttercream.
+My sweet friends, today I am sharing with you my top cream cheese buttercream frosting recipe, Best Ever Cream Cheese Buttercream.

 As I have shared previously here on the blog, this exceptional buttercream is rich and buttery, melts on the tongue and is truly divine.
-In fact, I have used this recipe since 1990 to frost my phenomenal Classic Carrot Cake recipe that was used to develop my Carrot Cake Cheesecake Cake Bakery-Style last spring.
+In fact, I have used this recipe since 1990 to frost my phenomenal Classic Carrot Cake recipe that was used to develop my Carrot Cake Cheesecake Cake Bakery-Style.
 In that post, I explain which recipes influenced me and just how I arrived to develop the perfect Cream Cheese Buttercream to pipe beautifully.

-The secret is to use equal amounts, by weight, of butter to cream cheese—that is, 8 ounces each.
+The secret is to use equal amounts, by weight, of butter to cream cheese—that is, 8 ounces (226 g) each.
 This, of course, translates to two (2) sticks of butter and one (1) brick of cream cheese.
 Most cream cheese frosting recipes call for far too much cream cheese (read: too much moisture and not enough fat) and the frosting just does not want to pipe well.
 In addition, the frosting is so loosey-goosey that cake layers actually slide!
 No fun—especially if transporting the cake.
 Essentially, you would have to add an incredible amount of confectioners’ sugar to stiffen it up in order to pipe nicely.
 And, for most of us, this translates to a frosting that is just too cloyingly sweet.

 This is what I wrote in my post last spring:

 What makes our Best Ever Cream Cheese Buttercream wicked good?
 This exceptional buttercream literally melts on your tongue.
 It is buttery-rich, creamy and smooth with a slight tang from the cream cheese and not overly sweet.
 Due to an adequate amount of fat from the butter, this special buttercream pipes beautifully.
-Our Best Ever Cream Cheese Buttercream is versatile and pairs extremely well with white cakes, yellow cakes and chocolate cakes alike as well as cupcakes, cheesecakes and other sweet treats like baked doughnuts while proving to be absolutely indispensable in frosting carrot cakes and Red Velvet Cake.
+Our Best Ever Cream Cheese Buttercream is versatile and pairs extremely well with white cakes, yellow cakes, spice cakes and chocolate cakes alike as well as cupcakes, cheesecakes and other sweet treats like baked doughnuts while proving to be absolutely indispensable in frosting carrot cakes and Red Velvet Cake.
 Quite simply the Best Ever Cream Cheese Buttercream!
 Wicked good, indeed.

-- 1 (8-ounce or 226 grams) package chilled cream cheese, such as Philadelphia®
+- 1 (8 oz or 226 g) package chilled cream cheese

-- 2½ teaspoons (12.5 ml) pure vanilla extract, such as Nielsen-Massey®
+- 2½ teaspoons (12.5 ml) pure vanilla extract

-- 4 to 4½ cups (480 to 540 grams) confectioners’ sugar, preferably 100% pure cane, such as C&H® or Domino®, spooned in cup, leveled off & sifted
+- 4 to 4½ cups (480 to 540 g) confectioners’ sugar, spooned in cup, leveled off & sifted

-Tips:If not using immediately, the buttercream can be refrigerated for up to 2 to 3 days in an airtight container.
-Before using, bring to room temperature before beating smooth again.
-If using the buttercream to pipe details, be sure to use chilled hands when handling pastry bag as warm hands can melt the buttercream.
-Original Recipe Source: WickedGoodKitchen.com Copyright © Wicked Good Kitchen.
+Copyright © Wicked Good Kitchen.
 All content and images are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words.
 Alternatively, link back to this post for the recipe.